-This time, though, the item that struck me most on the list is neither new, nor pinpointed in time.
+You might be surprised to discover that fnarr fnarr is included in OxfordDictionaries.com, but it has been for a few years now.
 ‘Fnarr fnarr’, that two-word deliverer of sniggering, usually at some piece of sexual innuendo, got me thinking about words born through sound association, and their often overlooked power in our language.

 A 16th century writer defined onomatopoeia as being ‘when we invent, devise, fayne, and make a name imitating the sound of that it signifieth’.
 Countdown viewers may groan at the inclusion of ‘phwoah’ in the Oxford Dictionary, but in that single fruity utterance sits an entire social history of wolf-whistling and tabloid headlines.
 The same pithiness applies to ‘ka-ching’ (the ‘get in’ sound of the cash register), ‘mwah’ (air-kissing), ‘meh’ (what better way to express a verbal shrug), and ‘nom nom’ (the full-mouthed pleasure of eating).